Canadian Union of Skilled Workers

 The Canadian Union of Skilled Workers (CUSW) is a blended skilled trades union based in Canada.
 It was founded in February 1999 and was a former local (Local 1788) of the International Brotherhood of Electrical Workers, which then represented Ontario employees of Ontario Hydro.
-It is affiliated with the Confederation of Canadian Unions.
+They later began representing some Bruce Power employees.
+The organization is affiliated with the Confederation of Canadian Unions.